ibm-cloud-docs/account/trustedprofile-create.md

       1. Click **Add** to add your policy configuration to your summary.
       1. You can assign **Classic infrastructure** access by selecting a user, device, or service, then any combination of granular permissions.
 1. Click **Create**.

-You can assign only classic infrastructure access if your account is linked to a Softlayer account.
-{: note}

 ## Establishing trust with federated users by using the CLI
 {: #create-profile-federated-cli}